hhl/hhl/sddm-themes-hhl/README.md

-_I try to keep them up to date, but i cant give any guarantee that it will be just in time!_
+_I try to keep them up to date, but i can't give any guarantee that it will be just in time!_